usotnyk/ra-project04/angular/README.md

 Extra:

--Add load more button to AllAdventures at the bottom;
+DONE -Add load more button to AllAdventures at the bottom;
 -add mobile+tablet layout;